Reputable Companies Rejecting Facial Recognition Due to Racial Bias

 It is no coincidence that these companies are withdrawing facial recognition programs especially in the context of law enforcement at this current moment in time.
 The United States is in the midst of a pivotal moment in terms of police relations, particularly with minority citizens.
 Although it is still uncertain what American policing will look like when all the chips have fallen, utilizing technology designed to identify criminals, that is known to possess racial biases would do nothing more than exacerbate an already precarious situation.

-The evidence of racial bias in facial recognition software is far from incidental.
-In a government study, federal researchers found racial bias in nearly 200 facial recognition algorithms.
+The evidence of facial recognition bias is far from incidental.
+In a government-funded facial recognition race test, federal researchers found racial bias in nearly 200 facial recognition algorithms.
 What’s worse, several of these programs were intended for use by law enforcement.

 The National Institute for Standards and Technology (NIST) pointed out that people of Asian, African, and Native American descent were the most likely to be misidentified.